Drivers Technology.

-In cold weather, it is beneficial to use an oil that has good cold start flow properties as it will get to the parts of the engine that need it far more quickly.
+In cold weather it is beneficial to use an oil that has good cold start flow properties, as it will get to the parts of the engine that need it far more quickly.

-It may seem odd but a 15w or 20w will struggle to get around the engine in very cold temps and I would strongly recommend a 10w or better still a 5w for better cold start performance in the winter.
+It may seem odd but a 15w or 20w will struggle to get around the engine in very cold temperatures and I would strongly recommend a 10w or better still a 5w for better cold start performance in the winter.

 90% of all engine wear occurs on cold start because the oil gets thicker the colder it is - which causes engine wear.

-At 0degC these are the numbers (thick!)
+At 0°C these are the numbers (thick!)

 0W/20 328.6cSt 180.8cSt 9cSt